 The church of St. Caron in Tregaron was erected at the end of the 14th century.
 At that time, it was a parish temple from which the third part of tithes was handed over to the Strata Florida Abbey.
 Around 1500 a tower was added.
 In 1826 and in the years 1878-1879, its thorough renovation was carried out, combined with the addition of the sacristy.
 Most of the windows were also replaced at the time.

-The medieval church consisted of a five-span, rectangular nave with no externally separated chancel and a three-story tower from the west.
-It has an extended pedestal, a parapet on corbels topped with battlement and a north – eastern communication turret.
-Its ground floor is topped with a barrel vault and opens with an arch to the interior of the nave.
+The medieval church consisted of a five-bay, rectangular nave without a separated chancel and a three-storey, four-sided tower on the west side.
+It received a battered pedestal topped with a cornice, a parapet mounted on corbels and topped with a battlement, and a north-eastern projection housing a staircase, turning into a turret.
+The ground floor of the tower was topped with a barrel vault and opened with an arcade to the interior of the nave.

 Website britishlistedbuildings.co.uk, Church of Saint Caron A Grade II Listed Building in Tregaron, Ceredigion.